 A congruence E on a poset X should impose new inequalities besides those already valid.
 Moreover, E should be a poset again.

-Hence an "element" of a congruence E should be a formal "broken" arrow $x' \rightarrow x$ that specifies the formal inequality x' is smaller than x.
-The formal arrows should interact nicely with the actual arrows (representing already valid inequalities in X), i.e., both $x'' \rightarrow x' \rightarrow x$ and $x' \rightarrow x \rightarrow x''$ should have an unambiguous meaning (and both should compose to a "broken" arrow).
-Furthermore, "broken" arrows should compose (imposing inequalities is reflexive and transitive).
+Hence an "element" of a congruence E should be a formal "broken" arrow $x' \to x$ that specifies the formal inequality x' is smaller than x.
+The formal arrows should interact nicely with the actual arrows (representing already valid inequalities in X), i.e., both $x'' \to x' \to x$ and $x' \to x \to x''$ should have an unambiguous meaning (and both should compose to a "broken" arrow).
+Furthermore, "broken" arrows should compose (imposing inequations is reflexive and transitive).

 The above can be stated more formally: a congruence is a category object, whose domain-codomain span is a two-sided discrete fibration of a certain kind.
-Before giving the precise definition (Definition 3.8 below), let us see an example of a congruence in Pos:
+Before giving the precise definition (Definition 3.7 below), let us see an example of a congruence in Pos:

-Example 3.6 (Kernel congruences in posets).
-Every morphism $f : A_0 \longrightarrow B$ in Pos gives rise to a kernel congruence ker(f) on A_0 as follows:
+Example 3.5 (Kernel congruences in posets).
+Every monotone map $f: A_0 \longrightarrow B$ gives rise to a kernel congruence $\ker(f)$ on $A_0$ as follows: